 Be cautious of crowded roads

 The summer months are some of the busiest times of the year, there are more people on the road than any other season.
-More drivers mean more chances of dangerous and erratic driving, for truck drivers that means they need to be more cautious and aware of their surroundings.
-Also, watch out for runaway campers!
+More drivers mean more chances of dangerous and erratic driving.
+Therefore, truck drivers need to be more cautious and aware of their surroundings (and watch out for runaway campers)!